-ESF Addendum Questions Yes No N/A Data Needed to Determine/Notes SPECIAL STATUS SPECIES CHECKLIST 1 Listed or proposed threatened or endangered species (Federal or State)?
-Yes The Yosemite toad and Sierra Nevada yellow-legged frog habitat is throughout the park.
-Species of special concern (Federal or State)?
+ESF Addendum Questions Yes No N/A Data Needed to Determine/Notes SPECIAL STATUS SPECIES CHECKLIST 1 1 Listed or proposed threatened or endangered species (Federal or State)?
+Yes Sierra Nevada bighorn sheep, Yosemite toad, and Sierra Nevada yellow-legged frog Species of special concern (Federal or State)?
 No Park rare plants or vegetation?
 No Potential habitat for any special-status species listed above?
-No NATIONAL HISTORIC PRESERVATION ACT CHECKLIST Entail ground disturbance?
-Yes Potential ground disturbance.
+Yes Yosemite toads are in Kerrick Meadow.
+NATIONAL HISTORIC PRESERVATION ACT C HECKI LIST Entail ground disturbance?
+Yes Soil disturbances will not exceed current stock uses.
 Are any archeological or ethnographic sites located within the area of potential effect?
-Yes To avoid or minimize potential new disturbances to archeological sites, CUA holders are advised to limit their activities to previously used areas.
-In 2014, the interdisciplinary stock group should

-ESF Amendment - Commercial Use Authorization - 2014 Stock Use - PEPC ID: 50351

-ESF Addendum Questions Yes No N/A Data Needed to Determine/Notes continue to address archeological resource issues at stock use areas, inventory camp site locations, improve GIS data, develop draft best management practices, and implement protection measures when possible.
-Entail alteration of a historic structure or cultural landscape?
+Yes Parkwide Entail alteration of a historic structure or cultural landscape?
 No Has a National Register form been completed?
+No

+ESF Addendum - 2015 Commercial Use Authorization Commercial Stock Use - PEPC ID: 55202

-No Are there any structures on the park's List of Classified Structures in the area of potential effect?
+ESF Addendum Questions Yes No N/A Data Needed to Determine/Notes Are there any structures on the park's List of Classified Structures in the area of potential effect?
 No WILD AND SCENIC RIVERS ACT CHECKLIST Fall within a wild and scenic river corridor?
-Yes Tuolumne and Merced Rivers Fall within the bed and banks AND will affect the free-flow of the river?
-Yes Parkwide Have the possibility of affecting water quality of the area?
+Yes Merced and Tuolumne Rivers Fall within the bed and banks AND will affect the free-flow of the river?
+No Have the possibility of affecting water quality of the area?
 No Remain consistent with its river segment classification?
 Yes Fall on a tributary of a Wild and Scenic River?
 Yes Parkwide Will the project encroach or intrude upon the Wild and Scenic River corridor?
 No Will the project unreasonably diminish scenic, recreational, or fish and wildlife values?
-No Consistent with the provisions in the Merced River Plan Settlement Agreement?
-Yes WILDERNESS ACT CHECKLIST Within designated Wilderness?
-Yes Within a Potential Wilderness Addition?
-No
+No WILDERNESS ACT CHECKLIST Within designated Wilderness Yes Within a Potential Wilderness Addition?
+Yes